AI Agents for Small Business: Costs, Use Cases & ROI 2026

 The problem: “Where’s my order?” is the most common support question for any business that ships products.
 Each inquiry takes a human agent 2-5 minutes.

-The AI agent solution: The agent connects to your order management system, looks up the order by phone number or order ID, and provides real-time status.
-Handles 80%+ of status inquiries without human involvement.
+The AI agent solution: The agent connects to your order management system, looks up the order by phone number or order ID, and gives the customer a real-time status update — automatically, without anyone on your team lifting a finger.
+It takes care of 80%+ of these inquiries on its own.

 What you need: Order management system with API, AI model, messaging channel.